 The liquid can be used in a variety of ways:

 - Dilute 100 to 1 and use as a liquid drench in your gardens.

 - Dilute 200 to 1 use as a foliar spray direct onto plants.

 - Dilute 2:1 and put down your drains-shower sink toilet any of them.
 The biology will give your pipes a clean up, even better for sceptic tanks to help them hum.

 The contents of the bucket are smelly and gross!

 It may be you didn’t put the lid on correctly (needs to be air tight) or you put some mouldy food into the bucket.
 Possibly didn’t use enough Zing powder.
 Bury the contents, give the buckets a clean out and start again.
-Remember not to put those critters growing in the deepest depths of your fridge into the bucket.
+Remember, leave out those critters growing in the deepest depths of your fridge into the bucket.
 It’s like a battle of good and evil bacteria, we want the good to win, so don’t put mouldy food in to your bucket.

 Remember to only put your food scraps in the bucket once a day.
 A caddy on your bench is useful for collecting your scraps through the day.

 When you’re filling the bucket have it close at hand.
 Under the sink, at the back door.
 Make it easy for yourself.
 When the bucket is full leave it in a warm place.
 Laundry room/airing cupboard/north facing outside the house.

 Don’t see the question and answer to what your looking for?
 Check out the Bokashi NZ website for more answers.